pdomins/SecurityInsightsBA-OLAP/README.md

 ### ba_geom.sql
 The `ba_geom.sql` script generates tables that contain geographical information about Buenos Aires.
 These tables include data on subway stations, police stations, communes, and neighborhoods within the Ciudad Autónoma de Buenos Aires.
 This geographical information enhances the analysis and provides context for understanding the spatial aspects of criminality data.

-### date.sql
+### datetime.sql
-The `date.sql` script generates a table that encompasses all dates from January 1, 2016, to December 31, 2021.
+The datetime.sql script generates a table that encompasses all dates and time ranges from January 1, 2016, to December 31, 2021, including the 24 hours of each day.
 This date range corresponds to the available criminality data we have.
-The table serves as a reference for performing temporal analysis and enables querying the data based on specific dates, months, or years.
+The table serves as a reference for performing temporal analysis and enables querying the data based on specific dates, months, or years, and their corresponding hours.

 ### ba_crimes.sql
 The `ba_crimes.sql` script generates a table that includes detailed information about crimes committed in the Ciudad Autónoma de Buenos Aires (CABA) from 2016 to 2021.
 The table includes fields such as crime type, sub-type, date, approximate time slot, coordinates, and other relevant information.
 This data provides the foundation for performing analysis on crime patterns, trends, and correlations with other factors.